cbdavis/findRspeakers/README.md

 ```

 ## Example use
-Find all speakers with e-mail addresses containing rug.nl
+Find all speakers with e-mail addresses containing rug.nl.
+Information on the packages is returned as a data frame, below `pander` is used to format the dataframe into an html table.
 ```
 library(findRspeakers)
 library(pander)